 Led Minneapolis schools through desegregation

-The writers used Davis’ own words from a 2001 interview to explain his methods and philosophy as the school district’s superintendent.
+The writers used Davis’s own words from a 2001 interview to explain his methods and philosophy as the school district’s superintendent.

-Share your condolences in John Davis' Guest Book.
+Read the obituary then share your condolences in John Davis’s Guest Book.

 This post was contributed by Alana Baranick, a freelance obituary writer who lives in Northeast Ohio.
 She is director of the Society of Professional Obituary Writers and chief author of Life on the Death Beat: A Handbook for Obituary Writers.